chrisgrieser/quadro-example-vault/README.md

 - The data was coded for [[app store]], [[WebApps]], and [[Compatibility]] issues.
 - An illustrative [[Example Code Co-occurrence]] has been done for [[app store]] and [[WebApps]]
 - You can click at the Graph Button in the left sidebar (or `ctrl+g`/ `cmd+g`) to open the Graph View.
 It has been configured to display only Data Files and Code Files.
+- Using the **Canvas** Plugin, relationship between entities can be explored.
+Here, it is used as an [[Axial Coding Example.canvas|Example for Axial Coding]].

 ### Example Extractions
  A few example extractions can be found in the folder `Extractions`.